Environmental protection: Tanzania

+Asia

 China

 Formal environmental protection in China House was first stimulated by the 1972 United Nations Conference on the Human Environment held in Stockholm, Sweden.
 Following this, they began establishing environmental protection agencies and putting controls on some of its industrial waste.
 China was one of the first developing countries to implement a sustainable development strategy.
 In 1983 the State Council announced that environmental protection would be one of China's basic national policies and in 1984 the National Environmental Protection Agency (NEPA) was established.
 Following severe flooding of the Yangtze River basin in 1998, NEPA was upgraded to the State Environmental Protection Agency (SEPA) meaning that environmental protection was now being implemented at a ministerial level.
 In 2008, SEPA became known by its current name of Ministry of Environmental Protection of the People's Republic of China (MEP).

 Environmental pollution and ecological degradation has resulted in economic losses for China.
 In 2005, economic losses (mainly from air pollution) were calculated at 7.7% of China's GDP.
 This grew to 10.3% by 2002 and the economic loss from water pollution (6.1%) began to exceed that caused by air pollution.
 China has been one of the top performing countries in terms of GDP growth (9.64% in the past ten years).
 However, the high economic growth has put immense pressure on its environment and the environmental challenges that China faces are greater than most countries.
-In 2010 China was ranked 121st out of 163 countries on the Environmental Performance Index.
+In 2021 it was noted that China was the world's largest greenhouse gas emitter, while also facing additional environmental challenges which included illegal logging, wildlife trafficking, plastic waste, ocean pollution, environmental-related mismanagement, unregulated fishing, and the consequences associated with being the world's largest mercury polluter.
+All these factors contribute to climate change and habitat loss.
+In 2022 China was ranked 160th out of 180 countries on the Environmental Performance Index due to poor air quality and high GHG emissions.

+Ecological and environmental degradation in China have health related impacts; for example, if current pollution levels continue, Chinese citizens will lose 3.6 billion total life years.
+Another issue is that non-transmittable diseases among Chinese, which cause at least 80% of 10.3 million annual deaths, are worsened by air pollution.

 China has taken initiatives to increase its protection of the environment and combat environmental degradation: